elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

 == Features
 The intuition Alvarez et al. proposed in their work is that at each node of the @BnB tree, other than determining the scores for each fractional variable, the solver also computes a set of features which are then used to train the models @alvarez2017bnb.
 According to the authors, the feature computation must be efficient enough to not affect the overall performance of the solver, while also being independent of the problem size #footnote[If it wasn't, the learned models would only be able to approximate scores for problems of a fixed size.] and of irrelevant changes such as rows or columns reordering.
-For this reason, all quantities which would be size-dependent are normalized so to represent a relative quantity rather than an absolute one.
+For this reason, all quantities which would be size-dependent are normalized so to represent a relative quantity rather than absolute ones.

 A total of $38$ feature has been computed, which can be divided in three categories: static, dynamic and dynamic optimization features.